 Yes.
 In a world where consumption habits evolve towards consumption on-the-go, bottled water is more and more useful to meet the hydration needs of a growing number of consumers who, with no other choice, would go towards the consumption of other packaged beverages such as fizzy drinks.

-The plastic introduction was a true revolution.
-A revolution because plastic was a lot less heavy and fragile than glass (and the most used container at this time) thus reducing the weight for transported materials and because plastic is cheaper thus decreasing and improving the purchase price of the product.
+The introduction of plastic was a true revolution.
+A revolution because plastic was a lot less heavy and not fragile like glass (and the most used container at this time) thus reducing the weight for transported materials and because plastic is cheaper thus decreasing and improving the purchase price of the product.

-Plastic bottles actively contributed to the development of the water bottle category as this new packaging brought huge demands from consumers who could consume their favourite product in all and any circumstances.
+Plastic bottles actively contributed to the development of the bottled water category as this new packaging brought huge demands from consumers who could consume their favourite product in any and all circumstances.

 In 1992, the first bottle in PET (polyethylene terephthalate) was introduced and once again, this evolution was a revolution as PET is more solid (bottle can be lightweight), more flexible (non-breakable) and on top of it, entirely recyclable.

 PET is today the number one material used by the bottled water industry.
-Almost half a century was needed to go from glass to PVC and a quarter of a century from PVC to PET and since then, the whole category actively works on finding the new packaging generation combining PET benefits and new benefits on durability such as biodegradability.
+Almost half a century was needed to go from glass to PVC and a quarter of a century from PVC to PET.
+Since then, the whole industry has been actively working on finding the new generation packaging combining PET benefits and new benefits on durability such as biodegradability.

 If a few solutions exist today, they are not reaching the reliability expected yet and that is the reason why PET is still the most used solution in the industry.